-My Shout is an exciting new project about celebrating ageing and challenging stereotypes of what it means to grow old in England.
-It aims to present a vibrant and surprising alternative by enabling elders from our community to create art that has integrity, resonance and perhaps a touch of mischief.
+In 2018, My Shout presented a vibrant and surprising alternative view of what growing older looks like, by enabling elders from the community to create art that has integrity, resonance and perhaps a touch of mischief.

-People from Farnham and the surrounding areas, aged 55 or over, are invited to take part in four new projects which will each, in their own way, portray a dynamic alternative to the all-too-common dreary misconceptions of ageing.
-Instead, My Shout will create art which has integrity, resonance and perhaps a touch of mischief!
+People from across Farnham and the surrounding areas, aged 55 or over, were invited to take part in four new projects which each, in their own way, portrayed dynamic alternatives to the all-too-common dreary misconceptions of ageing.
+The four creations included:

-- A sculpture made out of stone, to be permanently displayed outside Farnham Maltings, facilitated by Michael Disley
+- Sculptural stone-carved benches that are now displayed outside Farnham Maltings, facilitated by Michael Disley

 - A short film, created in collaboration with young people from Farnham facilitated by Me’n’u Arts